 Recommended by Marie from Our City Travels

-Visiting Paris with kids isn’t complete if they don’t get to see the largest and the most visited museum in the planet.
+Visiting Paris with kids isn’t complete if they don’t get to see the largest and the most visited museum on the planet.
 The Louvre, with 220+ years of history, its collection grew from 537 paintings to the monumental display that it is today.
 One day is not enough to see every painting, sculpture, and all bits of arts and history the Louvre exhibits, but it is enough as a first time experience, especially if you have kids aged 7 or younger.

 Before the actual museum visit, learn what area of art interests your kids and plan on what to see prior to arriving at the Louvre.
 If you feel like a tour would be easier, go for it.
 Just keep in mind that tours have to be finished within a certain time frame.